epiverse-trace/tutorials/learners/reference.md

 ## L

 [Latent period]{#latent}
-: The time between becoming infected and the onset of infectiousness, same as [incubation period](#incubation).
+: The time between becoming infected and the onset of infectiousness.
+This can be different to the [incubation period](#incubation). ([Xiang et al, 2021](https://www.sciencedirect.com/science/article/pii/S2468042721000038))

 <!-- ## M -->

 <!-- ## N -->

+[Natural history of disease]{#naturalhistory}
+: Refers to the development of disease from beginning to end without any treatment or intervention.
+In fact, given the harmfulness of an epidemic, treatment or intervention measures are inevitable.
+Therefore, it is difficult for the natural history of a disease to be unaffected by the various coupling factors. ([Xiang et al, 2021](https://www.sciencedirect.com/science/article/pii/S2468042721000038))

 <!-- ## O -->